Skatteetaten/aurora-openshift/docs/openshift.md

 The Norwegian Tax Administration maintains millions of lines of code and employs 800 people in software development, IT operations, management and supporting roles.
 When the need for new software arises - to either replace existing systems or to handle new or changed responsibilities - a project is created for that purpose.
-The projects are often heavily staffed with external consultants, and when complete they are transferred to the Line.
+The projects are often supported with external consultants, and when complete they are transferred to the Line.
 The Line will maintain and support the software over time, usually decades, and will initially be staffed with personnel from both the project and from the Line itself.

-TODO: Maybe some infrastructure stuff in here?

 Even before we started exploring OpenShift we knew that we would have to automate integration with our existing infrastructure regardless of the platform we would end up using - so doing some sort of common initiative to provide